 - More protein options are needed for dogs who need chicken-free food

 12. A Pup Above

-About: A Pup Above is a tasty meat mixture made with human-grade ingredients in a scrumptious gravy.
+About: A Pup Above is a tasty meat mixture made with human-grade ingredients in a scrumptious gravy featuring bone broth, which may benefit bone and GI health.
 Best of all, the single-protein recipes aren’t a mile long, making it easy to avoid food triggers.

 - Can be fed on its own or used as a tasty topper to entice picky pit bulls